nuxy/nodejs-restful-jsonapi-seed/README.md

 ## Installation

-This package can be easily installed using [NPM](https://npmjs.com).
+Package dependencies can be easily installed using [NPM](https://npmjs.com).

-    $ npm install nodejs-restful-jsonapi-seed --prefix <path/to/prefix_folder>
+    $ npm install

 ## Developers